 Dr Rakesh Patel (Chair and Paediatric Neurologist - Starship Hospital)

 Mrs Rebecca Berry (Network Facilitator and Nurse Specialist - Starship Hospital)

 Dr Paul Shilito (Paediatric Neurologist - Christchurch Hospital)

-Associate Professor Lynette Sadlier (Paediatric Neurologist - University of Otago, Wellington)
+Professor Lynette Sadlier (Paediatric Neurologist - University of Otago, Wellington)

 Dr Melinda Nolan (Neuroservices Clinical director and Paediatric Neurologist - Starship Hospital)